system76/docs/content/enable-hibernation.md

 ---
 title: Enable Hibernation (Suspend to Disk)
 description: >
-    How to partition a drive and set up hibernation in Pop!_OS.
+    How to partition your drive and set up hibernation in Pop!_OS.
 keywords:
   - Suspend
   - Suspend to Disk